Kerbas-ad-astra/MOLE-old/GameData/WildBlueIndustries/MOLE/Readme.txt

 Mark One Laboratory Extensions (M.O.L.E.)

 Are your Mk1 command pods gathering dust?
 Wish you had a space station earlier in your career?
 Then the Mark One Laboratory Extensions (MOLE) are for you!
 Give your Mk1 command pod a new lease on life by adding a back seat module for an additional kerbal.
 Add a docking tunnel system with integrated RCS and parachute to making rendezvous and docking easier.
 With the Station Service Module, you’ll have additional life support (TAC-LS and Kerbal Snacks compatible), electrical power, and monopropellant.
 Add a Mark One Laboratory Extension for your experiments, and/or a DenEye Space Telescope for uh- astronomy!
 Yeah, that’s it!
-MOLE is a stand-alone parts pack with optional support for TAC Life Support, Kerbal Snacks, CactEye Telescope System, and Multipurpose Colony Modules.
+MOLE is a stand-alone parts pack with optional support for TAC Life Support, Kerbal Snacks, Real Chute, Deadly Re-Entry, Regolith, CactEye Telescope System, and Multipurpose Colony Modules.

 Real World Inspiration